sjyk/alphaclean/docs/02-Scaling.md

 19   F78           3:00pDec 1         2:57pDec 1   D5
 ```

+## Creating the Data Model
 We would like to fix this with AlphaClean.
 First, we isolate all of the date/time attributes 2, 3, 5,6.
 We have a special constraint that enforces patterns on date/time attributes in a standard strftime format.
 ```
-from alphaclean.constraints import Date patterns = [Date("2", "%m/%d/%Y %I:%M %p"), Date("3", "%m/%d/%Y %I:%M %p"), Date("5", "%m/%d/%Y %I:%M %p"), Date("6", "%m/%d/%Y %I:%M %p")]
+from alphaclean.constraint_languages.pattern import Date patterns = [Date("2", "%m/%d/%Y %I:%M %p"), Date("3", "%m/%d/%Y %I:%M %p"), Date("5", "%m/%d/%Y %I:%M %p"), Date("6", "%m/%d/%Y %I:%M %p")]
 ```
 This enforces that values should be of the form 'MM-DD-YYYY HH:MM {AM,PM}'.
 Next, we have to enforce a pattern on the gate number:
 ```
-from alphaclean.constraints import Pattern patterns += [Pattern("4", '^[a-zA-Z][0-9]+'), Pattern("7", '^[a-zA-Z][0-9]+')]
+from alphaclean.constraint_languages.pattern import Pattern patterns += [Pattern("4", '^[a-zA-Z][0-9]+'), Pattern("7", '^[a-zA-Z][0-9]+')]
 ```
 Then, we introduce a One-to-One constraint between the flight code (attribute 1) and all other attributes:
 ```
-dependencies = []
+from alphaclean.constraint_languages.ic import OneToOne dependencies = []
 for i in range(2,8):
     dependencies.append(OneToOne(["1"],[str(i)]))
 ```

+## Scaling the Solver
 Now it's time to solve, since this dataset is substantially larger, we are going to solve it in blocks.
 Blocks partition decoupled units of data to speed up the search algorithm.
 In this case, the flight-code is a reasonable blocking rule:
 ```
 from alphaclean.search import solve operation = solve(df, patterns, dependencies, partitionOn="1")
 ```
+What this means is that the solver will apply a divide-and-conqueor strategy solving the problem in blocks partitioned by the first attribute (the flight key).

 This should take about 30 minutes to run, and will output a very long program to fix all the data, here is a sample of the result:
 ```